GitHubCommunity-IIITAllahabad/ProfilePortal-Beta/README.md

 ## To-Do
 * Start improving the frontend design.
+* Add paginators for the index page.
+* Add scraping scripts for Hackerearth and Behance.
+* Improve github rank view critetion.
 * Collection of the data from the students and creating the actual database.
 * Rigorous testing of the website.